PTTC Network Support for the Substance Abuse Prevention Skills Training (SAPST)

-- Cultural and linguistic adaptation of existing materials to support effective prevention practices in the communities served by the American Indian/ Alaska Native PTTC and the Hispanic/ Latino PTTC.
+- Cultural and linguistic adaptation of existing materials to support effective prevention practices in historically marginalized communities.
+This includes supporting specific adaptations to improve the quality of services for communities served by the National American Indian and Alaska Native PTTC and National Hispanic and Latino PTTC.

 - Assessment and possible expansion of the online SAPST course and exploration of resources and partnerships that can sustain no-cost, reliable access to all online components.

 - Providing ongoing support for SAPST Trainers and Prevention Training System Coordinators in the form of a cross-regional virtual learning community and SAPST materials portal and region-specific peer sharing opportunities.